Trusted 5 Star Reviews

 How to Train a Dog for Autism

-If you are looking for a service dog to perform more demanding tasks, you may need to use the help that professional trainers and organizations offer.
-We would recommend that you clarify first what tasks exactly you would like the dog to perform.
-After primary consultation, you are likely to receive guidance on what the next steps should be.
-A professional trainer will be able to advise on the breed that would suit your and your child’s lifestyle and needs the most, and the training that the dog will need to go through.
-You should keep in mind that getting a professionally trained service dog may be very expensive- up to $25 000- 30 000, and many people may give up this idea.
-However, you can discuss differed payment and fundraising as payment options if available.
+If this is the case for you, it’s important to first clarify what tasks you would like the dog to perform.
+After the initial consultation, you will likely receive guidance on the next steps.
+A professional trainer will be able to advise you on the breed that would suit your and your child’s lifestyle and needs, as well as the training the dog will require.
+Keep in mind that getting a professionally trained service dog can be very expensive—up to $20,000–30,000—and many people may be discouraged by this cost.
+However, you can discuss deferred payments and fundraising options if available.

 Another option is to contact a non-profit organization.
-However, there are long waiting lists and you should keep this in mind.
+However, be aware that there are long waiting lists, and you may need to wait one or several years to get a dog.

 Most Suitable Breeds for Children with Autism